elegant-scipy/elegant-scipy/markdown/ch3.markdown

 improvement!
-However, the classical Cooley-Tukey algorithm implemented in FFTPACK recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for highly smooth input lengths (an input length is considered smooth when its largest prime factor is small).
-For large prime sized pieces, the Bluestein or Rader algorithms can be used in conjunction with the Cooley-Tukey algorithm, but this optimization is not implemented in FFTPACK.
+However, the classical Cooley-Tukey algorithm implemented in FFTPACK recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for highly "smooth" input lengths (an input length is considered smooth when its largest prime factor is small).
+For large prime sized pieces, the Bluestein or Rader algorithms can be used in conjunction with the Cooley-Tukey algorithm, but this optimization is not implemented in FFTPACK.[^3]

 Let us illustrate: